Slow the Racing Mind and Feel More Grounded

 “I have to be prepared.”

-We unpack where these beliefs came from and help you build self-trust that isn’t tied to being perfect or pleasing others.
+Through the lens of IFS and attachment therapy, we unpack where these beliefs came from and help you build self-trust that isn’t tied to being perfect or pleasing others.

 If you also identify with people-pleasing or perfectionism, therapy can help you rewrite these internal rules so you can show up fully without the fear of “getting it wrong.”

-4. Build Practical Tools to Quiet the Mental Noise
+Build Practical Tools to Quiet the Mental Noise

 Therapy gives you strategies that work with your mind—not against it: